mithun0524/HeyTwin/README.md

 | Frontend   | 5173          | `npm run dev`                   | Configure proxy or set `VITE_API_URL` (future) |
 | PostgreSQL | 5432          | `psql`                          | Apply `db/schema.sql`                          |

+> **Docker note:** When using `docker compose`, the backend container still listens on port 8080 internally but is mapped to host port **8081** to avoid conflicts with macOS's built-in Apache server.

 ## Roadmap & next steps

 - Install Maven or commit the Maven Wrapper so CI/backends can build without manual setup.